Cosmic-Infinity/split-it-all/README.md

 # split-it-all

 It was a dark and stormy night.
-In a room humid with sweat, temperature reached 29C.
-The night slipped from 3rd to 4th, it was March of 2022, Friday.
+In a room humid with sweat, temperature reached 29°C. The night slipped from 3rd to 4th, it was March of 2022, Friday.
 I had school the other day, and yet, I was up all night trying to extract images from this japanese VN.

 This was a curious case.
 After somehow extracting the the files from this absurd `.arc` format, I was at a loss.
-Each animations, as it seemed, was a long image file with each frame placed side to side.
+Each animations, as it seemed, was a long image file with each animation frame placed side to side.
 Each frame measuring `960` pixels width.
-I really wanted those animations bad.
+I wanted those animations bad.
 But  manually cutting up each frame perfectly was near about impossible.
 So, I did what every self proclaimed programmer would do.
-I started writing scripts to automate the process.
+I whipped up a script to automate the process.

 ## The Journey (not worth reading. this is a note to self)
 This project is a culmination of a lot of things.
-Call it stubbornness, or overconfidence, I was sure it was just a matter of an hour at most.
+Call it stubbornness, or overconfidence, I was sure it was just a matter of an hour.
 "1 or 2 am at most", I thought, and having compiled a few scripts in Autoit before, I got started.

 🔴 Batch files are used for automation.
 Maybe I can write something up?
 (I knew 0 thing about batch scripting)